BlackRob/details_the_game/_posts/200528_sentence_adverbs.md

 Recently, when talking with a student, I was asked what the difference was between "He clearly did it" and "Clearly, he did it".
-I have to admit that I found it difficult to give a good answer, because I'd never ad to explain it before.
+I have to admit that I found it difficult to give a good answer, because I'd never had to explain it before.
 There definitely is a difference; as a native speaker I'd sometimes use one, and sometimes the other, but why?

 So I did what any good teacher would do: I told the student I'd have to look it up.